-The identification and analysis of relevant risks that may prevent an entity from achieving objectives.
+The identification and analysis of relevant risks that may prevent an entity from achieving objectives, includes three primary components:

-Risk Assessment

-- Analysis of risks related to achieving agency objectives - Identification of Risk-Significant condition resulting from no action being taken, the wrong action being taken, or the right action not taken in a timely manner - Analysis of Risk analyzing the identified risk and its likelihood of occurrence an its impact to the organization
+- Identification: Significant condition resulting from no action being taken, the wrong action being taken, or the right action not taken in a timely manner.
+Instruments to aid the process may include community needs assessment required for social services and court services grant applications, CSA Gap Survey, local agency utilization management reports, etc. - Analysis: Assessing the likelihood of occurrence and potential impact to the program. - Management: Steps taken to prevent losses or reduce the impact of a loss occurring

-Risk Assessment

-- Analysis of risks related to achieving agency objectives - Management of Risk -steps taken to prevent losses or reduce the impact if a loss occurring